Ian-Joseph/CleanCity/Tests/test-cases.md

 3. Enter a tip or experience in the text field.
 4. Click "Submit."

-**Expected Result:** The tip or experience is posted and visible in the community feed.
+**Expected Result:** The tip or experience is posted and should be visible in the community feed.

+**Actual Result:** The tip or experience is posted and visible in the community feed.

 ---